Forestry (FOR)

 FOR 461, FOREST POLICY ANALYSIS, 3 Credits

 Explores tools and techniques for policy analysis, with an emphasis on policies impacting forest management.
-Case studies are used to demonstrate and practice using an analytic framework.
+Uses case studies to demonstrate and practice using an analytic framework.
 Uses the model of an eightfold process to understand problem-solving and policy analysis in contemporary forest policy issues.
 Builds a multi-dimensional framework to analyze and evaluate trade-offs.

-FOR 462, NATURAL RESOURCE POLICY AND LAW, 3 Credits
+FOR 463, ^FOREST POLICY AND REGULATION, 3 Credits

 FOR 469, FOREST MANAGEMENT PLANNING AND DESIGN II, 4 Credits